UMWRG/hydra-pywr-demos/worked-example/readme.md

 # A worked example running the pywr model through Hydra Platform
-This is a step-by-step set of instructions for running a simple water resources simulation model through Hydra Platform.
+This is a step-by-step set of instructions for running a simulation model through Hydra Platform.
 This uses the 'Hydra-Pywr App'.
 This app is a software package which, amongts other things, retrieves a network from Hydra Platform, converts it into a Pywr input file, runs the pywr model, and uploads the results back to Hydra Platform.

 This app requires Hydra Platform to have the Pywr template installed.
 The template can be added to Hydra Platform using its 'template register' functionality.
 A template describes to Hydra Platform the types of nodes and links used by the model, and their attributes.

 ## Disclaimer
 This example is broken into multiple scripts for illustration, and does not necessarily reflect how a cliient interaction should be performed.